Rev. Dr. Jimmy Lewis, Interim Pastor

-In an overwhelming majority vote the Rev. Dr. Jimmy Lewis was called to serve as Interim Pastor of FBC Cornelia on June 1.
+The Rev. Dr. Jimmy Lewis serves as Interim Pastor of FBC Cornelia.
 A native of Rome, Georgia, Lewis was ordained to the ministry by his home church, North Broad Baptist, in 1972.

 Lewis received his Master of Divinity and Doctor of Ministry from Southern Baptist Theological Seminary, Louisville, Kentucky.
 He has served churches throughout North Georgia including FBC Cave Spring, Locust Grove Baptist, FBC Morrow, FBC Jasper, and FBC Tucker.
 Lewis and his wife Sandra retired to Toccoa in 2019.